 The starting point for the build was a HPI clear frame complete with sub-frame, fork yokes, under tray and the all-important V5 document.
 Apart from light corrosion and peeling paint on the sub frame all were in excellent condition.
 The sub frame and lower fork yoke were the first of many components to be dropped off at the local powder coaters.
 The headraces in the frame were badly worn and replaced with a taper roller set.

-Next I found a swing arm complete with wheel, shock, chain guard and caliper for sale locally at a good price.
+Next I found a swing arm complete with wheel, shock, chain guard, caliper and a few bits for sale locally at a good price.
 The seller had bought a rolling chassis for his own project and these were surplus parts.
 The swing arm took a week to dismantle, the hub assembly had seized badly and I had to soak it daily with penetrating oil, patiently dismantling it part by part.
 The swing arm pivot bearings were fine but the hub and sprocket carrier bearings needed replacing.
 A new Nitron NR1 shock with custom spring replaced the tired standard part.
 The forks were fitted with new bushes and raised 10mm through the yokes to sharpen up the handling.
 The wheel was powder coated in gloss white and a new Bridgestone fitted.

 Regulator and associated electrical problems are well documented.
 It seems to be a Honda weakness probably made worse by poorly maintained wiring connections and earths on older bikes.
 The wiring loom sourced from a breakers yard had a badly burnt regulator connector.
 The three yellow stator wires with the regulator positive and negative wires were stripped from the harness and a “VFRness” from wiremybike was fitted together with a R/R unit from a 98-99 VFR800.
 The kit is a plug and play installation and includes plug to suit R/R, uprated wires to battery, starter relay, ground wire and stator wires to plug.
 A starter relay repair kit is also included for good measure.